-Thermal analysis is a destructive analytical technique investigating the behaviour of (nano) materials as a function of temperature.
-The CATRIN/RCPTM facilities host a device for simultaneous thermal analysis (STA) combining thermogravimetric analysis (TGA) and differential scanning calorimetry (DSC) coupled with quadrupole mass spectrometer for evolved gas analysis (EGA).
-The method offers information about the chemical composition of the sample, its thermal behaviour, transition points and its functionalization.
-STA can be performed in the temperature range from 45 °C–1300 °C with controlled heating rate under synthetic air or inert atmospheres of nitrogen or argon.
+Thermal analysis is a destructive analytical technique that investigates the behaviour of (nano) materials as a function of temperature.
+CATRIN-RCPTM uses a device for simultaneous thermal analysis (STA) combining thermogravimetric analysis (TGA) and differential scanning calorimetry (DSC), coupled with quadrupole mass spectrometer for evolved gas analysis (EGA).
+This method offers information about the chemical composition of the sample, its thermal behaviour, transition points and its functionalization.
+STA can be performed in the temperature range from 45 °C to 1300 °C with controlled heating rate under synthetic air or inert atmospheres of nitrogen or argon.

 Example: Thermograms in air combined with evolved gas analysis for Fe3S4 nanoparticles (a) free and (b) immobilized on a support.
 The thermal transformation of the nanoparticles produces SO/SO2 gases detected at distinct temperatures, evidencing the different environment of the studied material (from J. Mater.
 Chem.
 A, 2020, 8, 25716)